 Musica Viva’s FutureMakers discovers and enables Australia’s musical leaders of tomorrow.
-I am rapt to have been invited to lead this bold initiative as Artistic Director.
+I have the great privilege of leading this bold initiative as Artistic Director.

-We’re so grateful to these people, helping create FutureMakers with us.
+We’re so grateful to these people, helping create a future for music with us.